 In this series, I examine inventory using a simple rule of thumb: Inventory increases ought to roughly parallel revenue increases.
 If inventory bloats more quickly than sales grow, this might be a sign that expected sales haven't materialized.
 Is the current inventory situation at Rockwood Holdings (NYS: ROC) out of line?
 To figure that out, start by comparing the company's inventory growth to sales growth.
 How is Rockwood Holdings doing by this quick checkup?
 At first glance, not so great.
-Trailing-12-month revenue increased 15.0%, and inventory increased 24.5%.
+Trailing-12-month revenue increased 10.1%, and inventory increased 36.0%.
 Comparing the latest quarter to the prior-year quarter, the story looks potentially problematic.
-Revenue improved 2.0%, and inventory increased 24.5%.
-Over the sequential quarterly period, the trend looks worrisome.
-Revenue dropped 13.4%, and inventory grew 10.8%.
+Revenue dropped 0.5%, and inventory improved 36.0%.
+Over the sequential quarterly period, the trend looks OK but not great.
+Revenue grew 11.7%, and inventory grew 16.3%.

 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.
 (Some companies report the first two types as a single category.)